 Confederate Gen. Longstreet is the only one who seems to understand that tactics must be changed due to the increased range of newer rifles, but fortunately, nobody listens to him.
-Longstreet seems to have forseen the development of trench warfare, but his foolish colleagues attribute this to cowardice, leading to Lee's culminating blunder of ordering Pickett's charge, an idiotic waste of life.
+Longstreet seems to have foreseen the development of trench warfare, but his foolish colleagues attribute this to cowardice, leading to Lee's culminating blunder of ordering Pickett's charge, an idiotic waste of life.

 eBook: Go Tell the Spartans Jerry Pournelle, 1991Concurrent with The Mercenary